 10 Tricks to Keep Loneliness at Bay

-- Get that Pet –Sometimes, you just have to go for what you want in the pursuit of happiness!
+8. Get that Pet –Sometimes, you just have to go for what you want in the pursuit of happiness!
+Animals can increase our ‘feel good’ hormones, so heading to the dog park or even a petting zoo can help.

-- Plan Ahead – If you know you get lonely during the holiday season, make a plan ahead of time.
+9. Plan Ahead – If you know you get lonely during the holiday season, make a plan ahead of time.
 List some things that make you happy or that you want to try.
-Then, bust out this list when you are feeling alone!
+Then, bust out this list when you are feeling alone.

 Conclusion

-When dealing with feelings of isolation during the holiday season, it is important to remember you are not alone.
-According to USA Today, 20 percent to 50 percent of people in industrialized nations experience loneliness.
-So if you are feeling blue this holiday season, cut yourself some slack and practice some of my tips.
-However, if your loneliness has progressed to anxiety or depression it would be wise to see a therapist for help.
+When dealing with loneliness during the holiday season, it is important to remember you are not alone.
+So if you are feeling blue, cut yourself some slack and practice some the above tips.